jalalabdul/jalalabdul.github.io/index.md

 ---

 # Jalal is a graphic designer
-# working and living in Bali.
+# working & living in Bali.